Larry Hughes

 Larry Darnell Hughes Sr. (born January 23, 1979) is an American former professional basketball player.
 Hughes played for eight different teams during his 14-year career in the National Basketball Association (NBA).
-Hughes attended Saint Louis University before being selected with the eighth overall pick in the 1998 NBA draft.
+Hughes played collegiately for the Saint Louis Billikens for one season before being selected with the eighth overall pick in the 1998 NBA draft.
 Hughes is the founder of the Larry Hughes Basketball Academy.

 Early years

 One of the most heralded basketball players to come out of St. Louis, Hughes started his basketball career at Christian Brothers College High School (CBC), which won the Missouri state championship in 1997.
 He also led the St. Louis Eagles to an AAU National Championship, the summer prior.
 He played in the 1997 McDonald's American Game scoring 21 points.

-Hughes played 1 season of college basketball at Saint Louis University.
+Hughes played one season of college basketball at Saint Louis University.
 He finished the 1997–98 season with per game averages of 20.9 points, 5.1 rebounds, 2.4 assists, and 2.16 steals.
 He led the Billikens to the NCAA Tournament that year, making it to the second round after a win over University of Massachusetts.